Las Vegas Music Festivals 2020

 Figure out when and where you want to meet your friends when you first arrive at the festival.
-Then at the end of the night you can all get together easily to head back to the hotel.
+Then at the end of the night, you can all get together easily to head back to the hotel.
 It can also be a good idea to schedule check-ins, meeting up at a set location (such as the lockers) every few hours to make sure everyone is safe and sound.
-If you’re prepared to get separated it will become and adventure rather than a cause for panic.
+If you’re prepared to get separated it will become an adventure rather than a cause for panic.

 The Music Fest Survival Kit